elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 There also seemed to be lots of tweets under the ICOTS hashtag that were about Ethereum, which wasn't really related to us.
 I've filtered these out.

-And you might want to look at the dates in a different timezone setting - these conferences are all in different countries.
+And you might want to look at the dates in a different timezone setting - these conferences are all in different countries and I've just taken the time and date created information directly from the Twitter API results with no transformation.

 {% highlight r %}
 all_tweets = rbind(icots_tweets, user_tweets, icml_tweets) %>%